CyrilPeponnet/smartthings/smartapp/HueConnect/README.md

 Remove all your existing bulbs / and HueConnect SmartApp.

-Then a new smartapp in IDE from code and also addd each evices type you can find under HueDevices folder.
+Then create a new smartapp in IDE from code and also add each devices type you can find under HueDevices folder.

 ## Important notes